rhodijn/toc/README.md

 # Enriching Bibliographic Records in Alma with Tables of Content

-When a table of content should added to enrich a bibliographic record, this script automates the process.
+When a table of content should be added to enrich a bibliographic record, this script automates the process.
 It uploads the file to a public server and adds a 856 field to the bibliographic record in Alma, generating a link in the discovery system.

 ## Description

-As soon as the scanned pdf-file (named ```barcode.pdf```, where ```barcode``` is the actual barcode ot the bibliographic item) is placed in a folder on a computer or on Sharepoint, the script will upload it to a public server, rename it to ```mms-id.pdf``` (where ```mms-id``` is the NZ MMS-ID of the record) and add a field 856 to the MARC21 record in Alma.
+As soon as the scanned pdf-file (named `barcode.pdf`, where `barcode` is the actual barcode ot the bibliographic item) is placed in a folder on a computer or on Sharepoint, the script will upload it to a public server, rename it to ```mms-id.pdf``` (where ```mms-id``` is the NZ MMS-ID of the record) and add a field 856 to the MARC21 record in Alma.

 ## Getting Started

 ### Dependencies

-The following python modules are required for the script to run:
+The following python modules are required for the script to run (there is a `requirements.txt` included):
 * argparse
 * datetime
 * dotenv